dmerejkowsky/blog/content/pages/contact.md

 If you can't decrypt this, feel free to leave a comment anywhere with your e-mail address and I'll get back to you.

+## GPG key

+Speak of encryption, you can find my publig GPG key at https://dmerej.info/pub/dmerej.gpg.
+So far it has not been signed by anyone, so use at your own risk ...

 ## Comments

 Comments on this blog are powered by [isso](https://posativ.org/isso/).